Liberation Day: Stories

 Liberation Day: Stories is a book of short stories by the American writer George Saunders.
-It collects stories published in various magazines between 2013 and 2022, along with a few new stories.
+It collects stories published between 2013 and 2022, along with a few new stories.
 The book was published October 18, 2022 by Random House.

 Contents

 Reception

 Kirkus Reviews described it as: "A tour de force collection that showcases all of Saunders' many skills."
 Colin Barrett, writing for The New York Times, described the collection as "a spiky, at times difficult collection, seldom providing the reader with much in the way of catharsis."

-Former US President Barack Obama listed it as one of his favourite books of 2022.
+Former US President Barack Obama listed it as one of his favorite books of 2022.

+Liberation Day: Stories was a finalist for the 2022 Ray Bradbury Prize.